fallenblood7080/comic/README.md

-# comic
+# Simple Comic Flutter App

-A new Flutter project.
+it fetches the comic from [xkcd](https://xkcd.com/about/)